Teaching Kids How to Write Super Sentences

 Modification Idea: If you notice that some students are creating run-on sentences, ask everyone to pair with a partner before sharing with the class to make sure all sentences are complete sentences.

 The first two steps are the perfect segue into Sentence Go Round, an activity for cooperative learning teams or small groups to practice expanding sentences.
 The product below includes sample sentences for the teacher to display, as well as printables for students and a sorting activity to practice identifying fragments, run-ons, and complete sentences.
 Sentence Go Round also includes activity directions and question cards to prompt students as they are creating their new sentences.
-A recording page is provided for students to write each basis sentence and the final expanded version.
-All of the student pages that are in color are also available in black and white.
+To preview the entire resource, click over to see Sentence Go Round in my TpT store.